Livingstone Adventist Academy

 Seventh and Eighth Grade

-Bible, History, P.E., Health, Active Living
+Religion, History, P.E., Health, Active Living

-Science, Math, Robotics, Gardening
+Science, Robotics, Gardening

 I was born and raised in Denver, Colorado.
 I graduated from Walla Walla College with a bachelors in biology and a masters in biology with a focus in marine biology.
 I have taught for Thirteen years in both Oregon and Washington.
 I enjoy a large variety of science classes and love sharing my passion with others.
 I enjoy teaching several more specific classes and electives such as robotics, gardening, marine biology, forensics, and anatomy and physiology.